dpe22/SpeechAnalysis/README.md

 # Product Mission
-To provide an instantaneous, accessible, low-cost COVID-19 testing alternative that has high reliability and accuracy to help limit the spread of COVID-19.
+We aim to provide an instantaneous, accessible, low-cost COVID-19 testing alternative that has high reliability and accuracy to help limit the spread of COVID-19 throughout the world.

 # Minimum Viable Product
 An algorithmic model (ML?) to process the user's audio sample and diagnose COVID-19 with minimum of >90% sensitivity and >95% specificity and a target of >92% sensitivity and >99% specificity.